Nenotriple/img-txt_viewer/docs/User_Guide.md

   - Open the AutoTag tool from the toolbar below the text box or by the image right-click context menu.
 - **Tips:**
   - Ensure that the ONNX models are placed in the `onnx_models` directory.
-  - The default model used is `wd-v1-4-vit-tagger-v2`, but you can add additional models from https://huggingface.co/SmilingWolf
+  - The default model used is `wd-v1-4-vit-tagger-v2`, but you can add additional models from [Hugging Face SmilingWolf](https://huggingface.co/SmilingWolf)
   - Place models in subfolders within the `onnx_models` directory.
 Each model subfolder should contain a `model.onnx` file and a `selected_tags.csv` file.
   - Restart the program to load new models.

 Example directory structure for ONNX models:

 ```plaintext
 img-txt_viewer/
   └── onnx_models/